Data, data everywhere – but where do marketers begin?

-Exponea is an end-to-end customer data platform that collects customer intelligence from a host of data sources to analyze customer behavior, and enable marketing teams to launch omnichannel campaigns and push personalized messages to the target audience.
+Exponea is an end-to-end customer data platform that collects customer intelligence from various data sources to analyze customer behavior and enable marketing teams to launch omnichannel campaigns and push personalized messages to the target audience.

 You can trigger by time, event category, etc. .
-It is also very helpful to see how many customers really open emails and how many of them click on links in the email.
-It gives me great feedback and helps me to understand how to attract them and what their motivation is.
+It is also beneficial to see how many customers really open emails and how many click on links in the email.
+It gives me great feedback and helps me understand how to attract them and their motivation.
 I use scenarios a lot, and I can tell you that it is spectacular how timesaving is this awesome tool.”

 – Exponea Review, Martin N.